-In September 2014, the Company reported a positive preliminary economic assessment ("PEA")1 on Laguna Salada which showed low production cost potential.
+In September 2014, the Company reported a positive PEA2 on Laguna Salada which showed low production cost potential.
 Since then, technological improvements in recovery methods and the relative values of the potential uranium and vanadium revenue streams have resulted in an ongoing re-assessment of the PEA assumptions.

-Due to the sustained bear market in uranium, and the associated difficulty of attracting capital to advance uranium projects, Management determined that the Laguna Salada Project was impaired at December 31, 2019 and has written the asset value of the Project down to \$Nil.
+Due to the sustained bear market in uranium, and the associated difficulty of attracting capital to advance uranium projects at that time, Management determined that the Laguna Salada Project was impaired at December 31, 2019 and has written the asset value of the Project down to \$Nil.